JuliaOcean/AIBECS.jl/docs/paper.md

 AIBECS.jl provides a free, open-source, unified framework for biogeochemical-tracer-modelling studies that use steady-state circulation models.
 Among other advantages over existing solutions (i.e., the AO), AIBECS.jl offers better computational efficiency, enhanced versatility, composability with other Julia packages, and ease of reproducibility (granted by version control and Julia's package manager) and improved syntax, which are pillars of modern scientific dissemination.
 Thus, AIBECS users may include sea-going oceanographers and educators who will benefit from its simplicity, as well as more experienced modellers who can leverage its computational advantages.
-AIBECS.jl has been used for teaching and is currently used for research by members of the Marine Trace Element Laboratory of the University of Southern California.
+AIBECS.jl has been used for teaching and is currently used for research focused on marine trace metals.